uidaholib/main-web-redesign_draft/content/covid19/impact.md

 #### Resource Sharing

-The Interlibrary Loan office will be reopened during library hours.
+The Interlibrary Loan office is open during library hours.
 Services are also available during normal operating hours online via email.
-Resource sharing is currently limited to electronic delivery due to library closures across the country.

-**Summit**

-Our regional resource sharing consortium, the Orbis Cascade Alliance, has suspended all Summit borrowing effective March 20th.
-We will be processing remaining requests and will be communicating updates as we learn more from our consortium.

-**Interlibrary Loan**

-Due to library closures and limitations across the country, we are currently unable to process printed material.
-However, patrons can still request digital articles and/or book chapters.
+Although summit and ILL physical resource sharing has resumed, not all libraries are lending items at this time.
-Please be advised standard delivery estimates are not in effect and there are likely to be delays in fulfillment.
+As a result, please be advised standard delivery estimates are not in effect and there are likely to be delays in fulfillment.
 For help, please contact the [ILL office]({{ '/services/ill/' | relative_url }}).

 -----------